 How Long Should a Rotary Blade Last?

 There is no standard for how long a rotary blade should last.
-In fact, Olfa themselves state that you should change a blade based on the amount of time it’s been used, but instead change it when it is no longer cutting effectively.
+Olfa themselves state that you should not change a blade based on the amount of time it’s been used, but instead change it when it is no longer cutting effectively.

 Some quilters find that their style of using the rotary cutter wears down the blade faster than they’d like.
 Olfa has endurance rotary blades that last up to twice as long as their normal rotary blades.
 These blades can increase the longevity of the blade and extend the time between when you need to change it.
 Give them a shot if you’re spending too much time changing your blade and not enough time cutting!